mszba/memoriesApp-reactjs/README.md

-memoryApp made with MERN stack
+memoriesApp made with MERN stack